mido18/money_convertion/README.md

 Add this line to your application's Gemfile:

+Use bundler to install it

 ```ruby
 gem 'money', :git => 'git://github.com/mido18/money_convertion.git'
 ```

 And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install money
+    $ bundle install

 ## Usage